 The Disordered Life Of Cyntoia Brown

 No more striking is the effect of a dysfunctional, disruptive childhood as in the case of 16-year-old Cyntoia Brown.
 The child of a teenage alcoholic whose life was in chaotic freefall, this was a young girl destined to be scared from her early years.
-Cyntoia Brown was born into chaos with a teenage mother who favoured alcohol over prenatal care and introduced crack cocaine into her system in her eighth month of pregnancy.
+Cyntoia Brown was born into chaos with a teenage mother who favored alcohol over prenatal care and introduced crack cocaine into her system in her eighth month of pregnancy.

 A young mother who herself was the child of rape and a child who was not wanted and not loved.
-History was repeating itself with a new baby born into a hostile and unloving environment with no care, no protection and no security.
+History was repeating itself with a new baby born into a hostile and unloving environment with no care, no protection, and no security.

 Passed from carer to carer for the first two years of her life, her emotional development was more than muted.
 Our personalities are shaped by our genetics and our experiences in life, with our childhood years being most important for building a stable psychological state of mind.

 The years from birth to five are the time our emotions begin to develop.
-We learn to love, to attach, to trust and to empathize and we build healthy emotional bonds with those around us.
+We learn to love, to attach, to trust, and to empathize and we build healthy emotional bonds with those around us.

 As Cyntoia Brown grew she was able to achieve some security through a more stable adoptive home but the damage had already been done.
-By her early teens she was rebellious, adverse to authority and had an attraction to risk.
+By her early teens, she was rebellious, adverse to authority and had an attraction to risk.
 Unable to form stable relationships at home, she soon became a runaway.
 Her social circle narrowed and she began getting involved in drugs, with men who dealt drugs and then with men who wanted her to work for them, with her body being the item for sale.
-She entertained abusive relationships with men, finding herself dominated and abused by those around her.
+She found herself in abusive relationships with men, being dominated and abused by those around her.

 Cyntoia Brown was being used by men.
-Men who were nice to her initially, gave her the attention she craved and then turned nasty.
-They turned to threats and violence to get what they wanted, teaching this young girl to expect anyone being nice to her toturn at any moment.
+Men who were nice to her initially gave her the attention she craved and then turned nasty.
+They turned to threats and violence to get what they wanted, teaching this young girl to expect anyone being nice to her to turn at any moment.

-At 16 years old Cyntoia Brown is out on the streets, being forced into prostitution to bring money back to her abusive boyfriend.
-Her meeting on 6th August 2004 with 43-year-old estate agent Johnny Allen was by chance, in a Nashville restaurant parking lot.
-They negotiate a fee and she agrees to accompany him back to his empty house.
-At the house he is nice to her, lets her explore the rooms and gives her food but she says he had another side, one which bragged about his money, the guns he owned, showing them to her and expecting her to be impressed.
+At 16 years old Cyntoia Brown was out on the streets, being forced into prostitution to bring money back to the abusive man she thought was her boyfriend.
+Her meeting on 6 August 2004 with 43-year-old estate agent Johnny Allen was by chance, in a Nashville restaurant parking lot.
+They negotiated a fee and she agreed to accompany him back to his empty house.
+A 2004 petition for appeal details her account to police of what happened on the night Allen was killed;

 She grew uneasy she says, fearful that he could do what he wanted to her in this house and no one would know as no one knew where she was or who she was with.
 When he reaches down beside the bed she thinks he is reaching for a gun to shoot her.
-Instead she takes out her own gun that she carries in her purse and shoots him, killing him instantly.
-This is a 16-year-old girl with a turbulent lifestyle and a confused mind who has now found herself labelled as a killer.
+Instead, she takes out her own gun that she carries in her purse and shoots him, killing him instantly.
+This is a 16-year-old girl with a turbulent lifestyle and a confused mind who has now found herself labeled as a killer.

 Serving her sentence at the Tennessee Prison for Women, her transition from teen to adult has taken place behind bars.
 In the final segment of this film, you hear an articulate young woman reflecting on her life and where she is today.
 A young woman who has clearly spent time understanding herself and why she is the person she is.

-A young woman who could have been a teacher or a lawyer, met the right partner and had a family of her own to raise and break the cycle of her own history.
+A young woman who could have been a teacher or a lawyer met the right partner and had a family of her own to raise and break the cycle of her own history.
 Instead, she is alone with reflections and understandings which she is unable to put into practice.
 She is focused on a fight for her freedom in a battle she may never win, all due to the rash actions of her 16-year-old self.